CSKrishna/expr/README.md

 ```

 ### Weights for Class Imbalance
-To deal with severe class imbalance in our dataset, we compute the ratio of ‘fraud’ to ‘non-fraud’.
+To deal with severe class imbalance, we compute the ratio of ‘fraud’ to ‘non-fraud’ instances.
 We use this ratio to up weight fraud instances in the dataset and down weight ‘non-fraud’ instances.
-This weight column must be appended to the dataset so that the training template can use these weights to implement weighting while computing the loss function.
+This weight column must be appended to the dataset so that the training template can implement weighting while computing the loss function.

 ### Data Parsing
 The Cloud MLE template provides hooks in training/metadata.py to register the meta-data in the training template to enable data-parsing, and batch creation.
 For high cardinality features such as corridor which has 25000 codes, it is impractical to explicitly register the category set in metadata.pyy.
 A workaround is to register such features using hash buckets, like so:

 ```
 INPUT_CATEGORICAL_FEATURE_NAMES_WITH_HASH_BUCKET = {